Localism Act 2011: Part 7: Housing

 Each English housing authority must have an "allocation scheme" for determining priorities.
 Reasonable preference should be given to groups such as the homeless and those living in unsanitary conditions but otherwise housing authorities may themselves decide whom to support and the conditions of support.
 People subject to immigration control cannot be supported.
 An authority's duty to homeless people, who are not intentionally homeless, now ceases if they refuse reasonable accommodation.

 The housing authorities must publish a "tenancy strategy" giving the types of tenancy provided, the circumstances under which they are granted, their length and the circumstances in which they may be extended.
 This section also includes many changes to tenancy law, to the financing of local authority housing and to the handling of complaints.
 Home Information Packs, which were required when selling a property, are abolished.

 Part 8: London

+The act abolished the London Development Agency transferring its functions to the GLA.
+A subsidiary of the GLA, GLA Land and Property, was established to take on the assets and liabilities of the LDA.
+The act requires the mayor of London to prepare and publish an economic development strategy for London – as a consequence of the abolition of the LDA.

-This section is concerned with changes to the Acts and regulations which affect the Greater London Authority.
-It abolishes the London Development Agency to be replaced by a subsidiary corporation (GLA Land and Property) and requires the Mayor of London to prepare and publish an "Economic development strategy for London” and "The London Environment Strategy".
-The section also allows the Mayor of London to create "Mayoral development corporations" whose object is to regenerate parts of London identified as "Mayoral development areas".
+The act also requires the mayor of London to publish an environment strategy for London, consolidating 5 different strategies for different environmental matters.
+The section also allows the Mayor of London to create "mayoral development corporations" whose object is to regenerate parts of London identified as "mayoral development areas".

-Part 9: Compensation for Compulsory Acquisition
+Part 9: Compensation for compulsory acquisition

 This is concerned with changes to the "Land Compensation Act 1961" which mean that existing planning permissions can be taken into account when compensation is being assessed.